-- symptoms or less than 40 mg/dl in the absence of symptoms.^[1] Hypoglycemia impedes safe achievement of optimal glycemia.
-Severe hypoglycemia that require - 49 the assistance of another person is a clinical red flag.
-[1] - Hypoglycemia remains the most common and serious iatrogenic cause of morbidity 50 in diabetic patients.
-[2] Large trials such as Veterans affairs diabetes trial and Action to 51 52 control cardiovascular risk in diabetes trial have shown that there was a higher 53 mortality in the group that had been treated intensively to achieve glycemic control .
-[3],[4] Hence, the American Diabetes Association (ADA) guidelines emphasized on 54 individualizing targets and reducing risk of hypoglycemia in patients with long 55 duration of diabetes and co-morbidities.
-[5] Targeted HbA1c levels in patients with 56 Type 1 Diabetes and Type 2 Diabetes should be tailored to the individual, balancing 57 the micro vascular complication with risk of hypoglycaemia.
-[6-9] The American 58 59 Diabetes Association's most recent guidelines still recommended HbA1C goal for most adults to be less than 7 %, but also recognizes that less stringent goals (such 60 as <8%) may be appropriate for patients with a history of severe hypoglycemia, 61 limited life expectancy, advanced complications and comorbid conditions.
-[10] 62
+Hypoglycemia remains the most common and serious iatrogenic cause of morbidity in diabetic patients.^[2] Large trials such as Veterans affairs diabetes trial and Action to control cardiovascular risk in diabetes trial have shown that there was a higher mortality in the group that had been treated intensively to achieve glycemic control.^{[3],[4]} Hence, the American Diabetes Association (ADA) guidelines emphasized on individualizing targets and reducing risk of hypoglycemia in patients with long duration of diabetes and co-morbidities.^[5] Targeted HbA1c levels in patients with Type 1 Diabetes and Type 2 Diabetes should be tailored to the individual, balancing the micro vascular complication with risk of hypoglycemia. ^[6-9] The American Diabetes Association's most recent guidelines still recommended HbA1C goal for most adults to be less than 7 %, but also recognizes that less stringent goals (such as <8%) may be appropriate for patients with a history of severe hypoglycemia, limited life expectancy, advanced complications and comorbid conditions. ^[10] Main objective of this study is to know the clinical facts of hypoglycaemia, precipitating factors, symptomatology, early recognition and correction.